 The group is made up of 6 principal investigators and 26 postgraduate students many of which are engaged in interdisciplinary projects.

-Medical Technologies is a new and emerging area of research within CIT.
+Medical Technologies is a new and emerging area of research within MTU.

 The Medical Engineering Design and Innovation Centre (MEDIC) is an industry-led applied research centre that specialises in Medical Technologies from proof of concept through to commercialisation.